-The Secretary of State’s Office has advised the Registrar of Voters that three qualified parties are allowing voters not affiliated with a political party (No Party Preference voters) to vote for their parties’ candidates in the 2020 Presidential Primary Election.
-The parties allowing non-affiliated voters to do so are the Democratic Party, American Independent Party, and the Libertarian Party.
+The Secretary of State’s Office has advised the Registrar of Voters that three qualified parties are allowing voters not affiliated with a political party ("No Party Preference" voters) to vote for their parties’ candidates in the 2024 Presidential Primary Election.
+The parties allowing "No Party Preference" voters to do so are the Democratic Party, American Independent Party, and the Libertarian Party.

 The following are frequently asked questions concerning No Party Preference Voters: